ailouislu/ailouislu/README.md

 ### Hi there 👋

 **Louis Augustine** is a ✨ _highly competent_ ✨ Full Stack Developer with six years of experience.
-He is looking for a job in Wellington New Zealand now.
+He is looking for a job now.

 Here are some ideas to get you started: